Gainsborough's House: Museum

 The museum underwent a transformational refurbishment starting in 2019; the National Centre for Thomas Gainsborough was upgraded with a new gallery and exhibition space accompanying the artist's original home.
-With thanks to the Heritage Fund, the Sudbury based gallery was granted a £10m investment.
+Due to the Heritage Fund, the Sudbury based gallery was granted a £10m investment.
 The gallery space was re-opened to the public 21 November 2022.

 Thomas Gainsborough

 Throughout the 18th century, landscape painting was considered a rather lowly branch of art.
 However Gainsborough was innovative in often fusing these two genres within the same composition.
 Gainsborough was the first important British artist to consistently paint landscape and it provided the ideal subject for his poetic vision.

 While Gainsborough sold some of his landscapes, he found portraiture more lucrative.
 At the height of his career, from the 1760s onwards, the demands for his portraits were such that he suffered from overwork.
 Unlike many other painters of the time, Gainsborough was an avid draughtsman.
 He was always an experimental artist, using a wide range of drawing or printmaking techniques.
 In his later years, Gainsborough expanded his subject matter with some mythological and 'fancy' pictures with a stronger narrative content.
 Gainsborough's painting method was technically sound and his works have survived relatively well.
 It is his painting style, particularly his fluent brushwork, as well as his 'naturalism' that have been so admired by later generations.

 Gainsborough attended Sudbury Grammar School but at thirteen went to further his studies in London.
 There, he trained with the French painter and illustrator, Hubert-Francois Gravelot and associated with the artistic community around the St Martin's Lane Academy, which included William Hogarth (1697–1762) and Francis Hayman (1708–1776).
 Their decorative Rococo style and introduction of the informal 'conversation piece' as a new portrait type were influential on the young Gainsborough.

 In 1749, after his marriage to Margaret Burr and father's death, he returned to his native town of Sudbury.
 He made a meagre living painting portraits of the local gentry and members of the professional classes.
 These early portraits were often rather stiff but demonstrated the artist's flair for capturing a likeness and a personality.
 At the same time, he was also painting landscapes.
 While clearly inspired by the Suffolk countryside, they were only rarely views of actual places.
 Gainsborough's early landscapes were imitative of 17th-century Dutch landscape painting, with their careful observation of nature and meticulous technique.

 By 1752, Gainsborough had probably exhausted the circle of potential patrons around Sudbury and moved to the larger town of Ipswich, then a flourishing port.
 There, he had greater opportunities to develop as an artist, with more exacting clients.